Bioeconomy

 The industrial structure of the bioeconomy is increasingly cross-sectoral.
 The introduction of solutions will require the creation of new types of value chains across traditional sectoral boundaries.
 However, the increase in value added will also be examined by sector, which will facilitate monitoring with existing instruments.
 Measures related to increasing value added have been examined in the following sectors: forest, food, energy, water and water biomass, bioeconomy services, textiles and clothing industry and chemical industry.

-Non-paper on bioeconomy: Key Actions for Bioeconomy in the EU
+Non-paper on bioeconomy: Bioeconomy – next steps in the EU

 The Finnish Bioeconomy Strategy.
 Sustainably towards higher value added